brian-nam/Exploratory-Text-Analysis/README.md

 <h2>Contents</h2>

-- main: Jupyter notebook along with the source text files of the novels
+- DS5001FinalProject: Jupyter notebook along with the source text files of the novels
   - Use <a href="https://nbviewer.jupyter.org/" target="_blank">nbviewer</a> in case of error when trying to view notebook on github
+- ebooks: Source .txt files used in the notebook
+- ProjectManifest: Information on the source files and where they can be found
-- tables: output corpus tables generated from the jupyter notebook
+- OutputFiles: output tables generated from the jupyter notebook

 <h2>Future Improvements</h2>